V-Squared/V-Squared.github.io/diy/parts/cpu.md

 ---
 layout: page
 title: CPU
-subtitle: How to choose the CPU.
+subtitle: How to choose your CPU.
-abstract: Description of different CPU options ranging from entry level to high end.
-Covers  specifications, benchmarks, and recommendations for each processor.
+abstract: Descriptions of the available CPU options, ranging from entry level to high end.
+Covers the specifications, benchmarks, and recommendations for each processor.
 issueNo: 137
 readiness:
    - develop-active